 - In a small mixing bowl, whisk the egg.

-- Add the Wholesome Organic Blue Agave Low Glycemic Sweetener, soured milk and bananas and mix.
+- Add the honey, buttermilk and bananas and mix.

-- Pour the mixture into the dry ingredients and stir until it just comes together.
+- Pour the mixture into the dry ingredients along with the mini chocolate chips, and stir until it just comes together.

 - Add the Lake Champlain Chocolate Old World Drinking Chocolate, and using a rubber spatula, knead and fold it together about 8 to 10 times.